Pyne throws for 2 TDs as Notre Dame beats Cal 24-17 – KION546

 Associated Press

+“It was a conversation between me and God, and a conversation between me and myself to focus on what matters,” Freeman said.

+The way the Irish have played this season has a lot of Irish fans praying and talking to themselves.

 The Irish (1-2) outscored Cal (2-1) 10-0 in the fourth quarter to avoid becoming just the third Notre Dame squad to start a season 0-3.
-The Irish (1-2), who started the season ranked No. 5, had blown leads three times, made sure there was no second-half letdown this time.
+The Irish, who started the season ranked No. 5, had blown leads three times, made sure there was no second-half letdown this time.

-But it wasn’t over until the last play.
+“Found a way to finish,” Freeman said.
+“I’m proud of those guys.
+You know what, it is hard to win football games.
+It’s hard.
+You’ve seen it in the first three games.
+It’s hard.”

+It wasn’t over until the last play as officials overturned two plays that appeared to be game-clinching turnovers for the Irish, giving the Bears a last-second shot.
 On fourth-and-13 from the Notre Dame 35, Cal’s Jack Plummer threw the ball into the end zone.
 The ball bounced off several players and Bears receiver Jeremiah Hunter nearly pulled it in, but the ball landed on the grass.

+It was a familiar feeling for the Bears, who had five losses by seven points or less last season.

+“It’s gut-wrenching.
+We had chances to win.
+Too many errors.
+One or two more plays,” Cal coach Justin Wilcox said.

 The Irish opened a 24-17 lead with 9:16 remaining on a 6-yard pass from Pyne to Michael Mayer, just Mayer’s second catch of the day.
 The touchdown was set up when Pyne threw a short pass to tailback Audric Esitime, and he sprinted for a 36-yard gain before tripping at the 6-yard line.